Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-FlaP38G7O5U.md

 ### Transcript

-> by the way guys flushable toilet 1 dlc i i decided what about the toilet paper though one yellow square you can only buy one packet at a time
+> by the way guys flushable toilet 1 dlc- I decided what about the toilet paper though one yellow square you can only buy one packet at a time
 >
 > [Music]
 >